cgarbin/cgarbin.github.io/_posts/2021-02-28-deep-learning-for-image-processing-overview.md

 - _Efficiently scaling CNNs_: There are different ways to scale CNN-based networks.
 The [EfficientNet](https://arxiv.org/abs/1905.11946) family of networks shows that we don't always need large CNN networks to get good results.
 - _Back to basics_: The [MLP-Mixer](https://arxiv.org/abs/2105.01601) network does away with CNN layers altogether.
 It uses only simpler multi-layer perceptron (MLP) layers, resulting in networks with faster throughput, predicting more images per second than other network architectures.
 - _Transformers_: Transformer-based networks, after their success with natural language processing (NLP), [are being appied to image processing]({% post_url 2021-12-01-transformers-in-computer-vision %}).
+- _Learning concepts_: by training with images and their textual descriptions (multimodal learning), OpenAI created [CLIP](https://openai.com/blog/clip/), a network that seems to have learned the concepts of images.
+Traditional image classification relied on extracting features from the images.
+They work well on images with the same characteristics but fail when they are different.
+For example, they identify the picture of a banana but not the sketch of a banana.
+On the other hand, CLIP seems to have learned the concept of the images.
+It identifies pictures and sketches of bananas (see the illustration in the [article](https://openai.com/blog/clip/))

 ## Keeping up with new developments